Initiated by: Marjolijn Dijkman

 French farmers constantly find unexploded ordnance and shrapnel when ploughing their fields located on former battlefields, a process that is called the ‘iron harvest’.
 The de-mining services in the North of France recover thousands of tons of unexploded ordnance each year.

-This research project is currently developed in partnership with V2_Lab for the Unstable Media (Rotterdam, NL); Festival O. (Rotterdam, NL); Vent des Forêts (Lorraine, FR); ONF Verdun (French National Forestry Agency)
+This research project is currently developed in partnership with V2_Lab for the Unstable Media (Rotterdam, NL); O. – Festival for Opera.
+Music.
+Theatre.
+(Rotterdam, NL); Vent des Forêts (Lorraine, FR); ONF Verdun (French National Forestry Agency)

 Thanks to: Service Interministériel de Défense et de Protection Civile Français – Centre de déminage de Metz (Metz); Douaumont Ossuary (Douaumont-Vaux); Farmers who authorized the search for shrapnel on their land: Jerome Pierret (Apremont-la-Forêt), Dominique Biget (Apremont-la-Forêt), Yoann Philippot (Ailly-sur-Meuse); Jean-Paul De Vries (Romagne ’14-’18, Romagne-Sous-Montfaucon); Guillaume Rouard (Office National des Forêts Verdun); Erna Kampman (Histoires du Saillant de Saint-Mihiel); Isabelle Bergot (Le center de documentation – Mémorial de Verdun); Francis & Karian Marchal (Saint-Mihiel); Thomas Bee, Léa Delvallez, Axelle Grapinet, Elimane Sylla (Service Civique Saint-Mihiel), Lukas Pol (electro-technician, NL)